-- 1.1 To improve our services and to encourage feedback from learners, staff, employers, parents and other customers. - 1.2 To ensure that each situation is handled courteously, objectively and sympathetically within a specific time limit. - 1.3 To provide the opportunity for all interested parties to make a complaint in a way, which is convenient to them and fulfils the spirit of the College's 'Single Equality' policy. - 1.4 To resolve the complaint quickly to the satisfaction of the complainant, within a specific time scale. - 1.5 To analyse complaints in order to prevent recurrences and to improve the quality of service offered by Lakes College.
+- 1.1 To improve our services and to encourage feedback from learners, staff, employers, parents and other customers. - 1.2 To ensure that each situation is handled courteously, objectively and sympathetically within a specific time limit. - 1.3 To provide the opportunity for all interested parties to express a concern or make a complaint in a way, which is convenient to them and fulfils the spirit of the College's 'Single Equality' policy.

+- 1.4 To resolve the concern or complaint quickly to the satisfaction of the complainant, within a specific time scale. - 1.5 To analyse concerns and complaints in order to prevent recurrences and to improve the quality of service offered by Lakes College.
 All information received will be used by management to attempt to improve our services.